 Want to Buy a Rhino?

-In order to combat a wave of rhino poaching for their horns, which are highly sought in some Asian nations as a show of wealth, South Africa’s Kruger National Park reportedly plans to sell 500 rhinoceros.
+To combat a wave of rhino poaching for their horns, which are highly sought in some Asian nations as a show of wealth, South Africa’s Kruger National Park reportedly plans to sell 500 rhinoceros.
 South African National Parks urged prospective buyers to “submit a formal offer to purchase white rhinos in batches of 20 or more” in newspaper advertisements published on Sunday.
 Private ranchers currently own around 5,000 of South Africa’s 20,000 rhinos for eco-tourism and authorized trophy hunts, with the notion that they can conserve the animals (although some are hoping that trade in rhino horn will be legalized).

 To satisfy the rising demand for rhino horn, more than 1,000 rhinos were poached in South Africa last year, three times the number in 2010.
 It is anticipated that the 2014 total would surpass that record sum: Approximately 821 people have been killed unlawfully so far this year, 531 of them in Kruger, according to government data.